Is this the world's craziest new skyscraper?

 Story highlights

-- German architect Ole Scheeren is getting ready to unveil his newest addition to Bangkok's skyline
+- Ole Scheeren is the architect behind the newest addition to Bangkok's skyline

-- The MahaNakhon will be the Thai capital's tallest tower once it opens at the end of the year
+- The MahaNakhon is now the Thai capital's tallest tower

+- CNN Style met with Scheeren in July, for an exclusive look at the building's design ahead of its completion (video)

+Bangkok, Thailand (CNN)On Monday night, Bangkok celebrated the completion of Thailand's tallest new skyscraper, The MahaNakhon, with a dramatic light show.
+The building was designed by German architect Ole Scheeren.

-Bangkok, Thailand (CNN)German architect Ole Scheeren has been transforming Asian skylines with his signature geometric style for over a decade.
+Scheeren has been transforming Asian skylines with his signature geometric style for over a decade.

 From the gravity-defying CCTV tower in Beijing to The Interlace in Singapore -- which was awarded World Building of the Year 2015 -- Scheeren likes to challenge traditional notions of what constitutes a skyscraper.